Wayfinding

-Wayfinding has been used in the context of architecture to refer to the user experience of orientation and navigating within the built environment.
+Wayfinding (or way-finding) encompasses all of the ways in which people (and animals) orient themselves in physical space and navigate from place to place.

+Wayfinding software is a self-service computer program that helps users to find a location, usually used indoors and installed on interactive kiosks or smartphones.

 History

 Kevin A. Lynch used the term (originally "way-finding") for his 1960 book The Image of the City, where he defined way-finding as "a consistent use and organization of definite sensory cues from the external environment."

-In 1984 environmental psychologist Romedi Passini published the full-length "Wayfinding in Architecture" and expanded the concept to include the use of signage and other graphic communication, visual clues in the built environment, audible communication, tactile elements, including provisions for special-needs users.
+In 1984 environmental psychologist Romedi Passini published the full-length "Wayfinding in Architecture" and expanded the concept to include the use of signage and other graphic communication, visual clues in the built environment, audible communication, tactile elements and accessible accommodations.

-The wayfinding concept was further expanded in a further book by renowned Canadian graphic designer Paul Arthur, and Romedi Passini, published in 1992, "Wayfinding: People, Signs and Architecture."
+The wayfinding concept was further expanded in the book "Wayfinding: People, Signs and Architecture", published in 1992 by renowned Canadian graphic designer Paul Arthur and Romedi Passini.
 The book serves as a veritable wayfinding bible of descriptions, illustrations, and lists, all set into a practical context of how people use both signs and other wayfinding cues to find their way in complex environments.
 There is an extensive bibliography, including information on exiting information and how effective it has been during emergencies such as fires in public places.

 Wayfinding also refers to the set of architectural or design elements that aid orientation.
 Today, the term wayshowing, coined by Danish designer Per Mollerup, is used to cover the act of assisting way finding.
 He describes the difference between wayshowing and way finding, and codifies the nine wayfinding strategies we all use when navigating in unknown territories.
 However, there is some debate over the importance of using the term wayshowing, some argue that it merely adds confusion to a discipline that is already highly misunderstood.